 - 1. The development shall be planned and carried out in a comprehensive form to ensure an integrated scheme for the entire site; - 2.
 The scheme shall deliver a proportionate mix of homes with 40% of the development to be either 1 or 2 bedroom homes which would be suitable as starter homes or for those needing smaller homes.
 These smaller units should be proportionately allocated across the market and affordable tenures; - 3.
-The development shall provide 40% of the properties as affordable homes on site; - 4.
-A safe means of access to Forewood Lane is provided and development delivers any necessary safety improvements at the access location as part of the scheme;
+The development shall provide 40% of the properties as affordable homes on site;

-- 5. The route of the 1066 Country Walk is retained as part of the development and an attractive context to this route is achieved; - 6.
-The layout and design should not exceed 2 storeys and should be informed by a landscape assessment and the High Weald Management Plan.
-Design should use vernacular architecture and local materials and the layout should suit the High Weald AONB; - 7.
+- 4. A safe means of access to Forewood Lane is provided and development delivers any necessary safety improvements at the access location as part of the scheme; - 5.
+The route of the 1066 Country Walk is retained and an attractive context to this route is achieved; - 6.
+The layout and design should not exceed 2 storeys and should be informed by a landscape assessment and the Crowhurst Design Guide; - 7.
 The existing trees to the south shall be retained and protected with new strategic landscaping which shall be provided along the entirety of the southern boundary and western boundary of the site, in accordance with the Powdermill Valley Landscape Strategy in the CLCSCA.
 This landscaping and any open spaces should be subject to a management plan to ensure its long term maintenance; - 8.
 A children's play area (LAP) shall be incorporated into the scheme as part of the development; - 9.
 Development shall accord with other policies of the plan including Policy CE2 which relates to the AONB landscape.

-Fig. 4.3 Aerial View of Site CH2
+Fig. 4.4 Aerial View of Site CH2

-SITE A - POWDERMILL VALLEY NORTHERN SLOPES LANDSCAPE STRATEGY Capacity Assessment Ranking: Low-Moderate Positive key characteristics, overall character and qualities of the landscape are vulnerable to change.
+SITE CH2 - POWDERMILL VALLEY NORTHERN SLOPES LANDSCAPE STRATEGY Capacity Assessment Ranking: Low-Moderate Positive key characteristics, overall character and qualities of the landscape are vulnerable to change.
 There may be some limited opportunities to accommodate residential development without detrimental effects.
-Fore Wood Landscape Strategy Nature Reserve Maintain open area of countryside across western slopes to protect rural edge to ancient woodland and maintain tranquil characteristic of the valley and village setting. .
-Some capacity for small scale development to be located on the lower south facing slopes south of the existing development. · Route of 1066 Country Walk-Bexhill Link to be protected and any development would need to be sensitively designed to respect this rural path. · Any development to provide connections to existing PRoW Retain as open to increase permeability and create a countryside route to countryside · Landscape buffer along countryside boundary to provide 1066 Country Walk-Boxhill Link strong soft edge to help filter development into the existing landscape pattern and create habitat linkages. · New development to reflect rural village and farmstead Potential site characteristics through use of vernacular architecture, access detailing, layout and scale, avoiding suburbanisation.
-Key Potential developable residential area PRow 6g Existing trees (Indicative) (approx. 0.67ha) New village link Notable buildings via PRoW Listed buildings Open countryside Crowhurst Historic Ancient woodland/SSSI/SNCI Landscape buffer Potential Village PRoW Amenity Landscape developable LCA 1a area Fore Wood Nature Reserve Powdermill
+Fore Wood Landscape Strategy Nature Reserve · Maintain open area of countryside across western slopes to protect rural edge to ancient woodland and maintain tranquil characteristic of the valley and village setting.
+Some capacity for small scale development to be located on the lower south facing slopes south of the existing development.
+Route of 1066 Country Walk-Bexhill Link to be protected and any development would need to be sensitively designed to respect this rural path. · Any development to provide connections to existing PRoW Retain as open to increase permeability and create a countryside route to countryside the village. · Landscape buffer along countryside boundary to provide strong soft edge to help filter development into the existing landscap pattern and create habitat links.
+New development to reflect rural village characteristics Potential site through use of contemporary, quality architecture, detailing, access layout and scale, avoiding suburbanisation.
+Key Potential developable residential area Existing trees (Indicative) (approx. 0.67ha) Notable buildings Link to village via PRoW Listed buildings Open countryside Crowhurst Historic Ancient woodland/SSSI/SNCI Landscape buffer Potential Village Amenity Landscape developable LCA 1a Powdermill LCA 1b Valley Medieval Manor Fore Wood Lane Settlement St George's Church LCA 2a Powdermill Valley Farmland Note: The site is located within the LCA 2b 100m